damianhakert/damianhakert.github.io/source/posts/2016-06-17-ssg-overview-gitlab-pages-part-3-examples-ci.html.md

 <!-- AMARA: PLEASE CHECK THIS GOOGLE FORM!
 IF WE DECIDE TO USE IT,
 I WILL NEED TO ADD SOMEONE FROM GITLAB AS COLLABORATOR OR OWNER -->

-You are invited to contribute with new SSGs, or with your cool themes and templates, to the [groups](#groups) mentioned earlier.
+You are more than welcome to contribute with new SSGs, or with your cool themes and templates, to the [groups](#groups) mentioned earlier.

 Don't you have an account on [GitLab.com][sign-up] yet?
 Let's create one!
-Remember, we can use GitLab Pages to [build any SSG][post-pages] for us and host it for free!
+Remember, we can use GitLab Pages to [build any SSG][post-pages] for us and host it for free on GitLab.com!

 Follow [@GitLab][twitter] on Twitter and stay tuned for updates!